hipe/tmx/zerk/test/fixture-top-acs-classes/README.md

 per what the test is testing.

-the first 10 (1-10) are for ACS's composed of a single non-compound only (excluding the mandatory top (root) compound node).
+the first 10 (1-10) are for ACS's composed of a single sub-node only. (and if the sub-node is compound, it must be the empty compound node
+"dummy")

 the next 30 (11-40) are for any ACS's that go
 "wide" but not "deep", so none of these can